The Cyan Language: Other Methods and Keywords for Exception Treatment

-Selector {\tt tryWhileTrue:} may be put after the {\tt catch:} selectors in order to control how many times the block is retrieved.
-The argument to {\tt tryWhileTrue:} should be a \verb@Block<Boolean>@ block.
-If an exception was thrown in the block and the argument to {\tt tryWhileTrue:} evaluates to {\tt true}, the block is called again. \begin{cyan} numTries:= 0; [ // may throw an exception ConnectFailException channel connect; ++numTries; ] catch: CatchAll tryWhileTrue: [^ numTries < 5 ]; \end{cyan} The above code tries to connect to a channel five times.
+Keyword {\tt tryWhileTrue:} may be put after the {\tt catch:} keywords in order to control how many times the function is retrieved.
+The argument to {\tt tryWhileTrue:} should be a \verb@Function<Boolean>@ function.
+If an exception was thrown in the function and the argument to {\tt tryWhileTrue:} evaluates to {\tt true}, the function is called again. \begin{cyan} numTries = 0; { // may throw an exception ExceptionConnectFail channel connect; ++numTries; } catch: CatchAll tryWhileTrue: {^ numTries < 5 }; \end{cyan} The above code tries to connect to a channel five times.
 Each time the connection fails an exception is thrown by method {\tt connect}.
-Each time the block after {\tt tryWhileTrue:} is evaluated.
-In the first five times it returns {\tt true} and the main block is called again.
+Each time the function after {\tt tryWhileTrue:} is evaluated.
+In the first five times it returns {\tt true} and the main function is called again.
 If no exception is thrown by {\tt connect}, the argument to {\tt tryWhileTrue:} is not called.
-Again, the {\tt catch:} selectors are optional.
-Selector {\tt tryWhileFalse:} is similar to {\tt tryWhileTrue}.
+Again, the {\tt catch:} keywords are optional.
+Keyword {\tt tryWhileFalse:} is similar to {\tt tryWhileTrue}.